 All three paths work.
 For AI engineering specifically, the self-taught/projects-first path is the strongest because the field moves faster than any curriculum.
 What matters is what you've built, not where you learned it.

-A portfolio is not optional for AI engineers.
-It's the primary signal hiring managers use — especially for candidates without traditional ML backgrounds.
+Your GitHub is your resume.
+That's not a metaphor — for AI engineering roles, hiring managers open your repositories before they open your PDF.
+A portfolio is not optional.
+It's the primary signal they use — especially for candidates without traditional ML backgrounds.

 Build these three projects.
 Each demonstrates a different skill: